hat-open/hat-event/docs/event.rst

 More precisely, this event is not registered by the Syncer Server itself, but Event Server registers it on behalf of Syncer Server, with `Source.type` set to ``SYNCER`` (for the sake of simplicity hereafter we consider as Syncer Server registers this event).
-Each connection between client and server is uniquely identified by `source id` (unique identification is guarantied for duration of single Event Server process execution).

-Payload of this event defines three states of a client connection:
+Payload of this event contains list of all currently active client connections.
+Once connection between server and client is broken, it will no longer be part of future event's payloads.
+New entry to list of active connections is added once server receives `MsgReq` from client.
+Each client connection is represented with:

+    * `client_name`

+        Name of the Syncer Client defined as `clientName` in `MsgReq` message (see `Syncer communication`_)

+    * `synced`

-``CONNECTED``, ``DISCONNECTED`` and ``SYNCED``.
-Once server receives `MsgReq` from client, only then, server registers event with payload ``CONNECTED``.
-Once server has sent all the events that client requested to get "synchronized", it sends `MsgSynced` message and also registers event with payload `SYNCED`.
-Once connection to a client is lost, event with payload ``DISCONNECTED`` is registered by the server (see `Syncer communication`_ for more details about messages exchanged with client).
+        Status flag which is initially set to ``False``.
+Once server has sent all the events that client requested to get "synchronized", it changes connection's `synced` status to ``True``.

 Multiple clients can be connected to a server, where each connection is handled independently, as described.